-Frank is a Manager at Battelle and has been with the company since 2007.
-At Battelle, Frank manages over 130 scientific and technical staff.
+Frank is currently the manager of Business Development and Capture at Oak Ridge Associated Universities.
+Frank was a Manager at Battelle and had been with the company from 2007-2018.
+At Battelle, Frank managed over 130 scientific and technical staff.
 Previously he was a Laboratory Director for Meritech Inc. Frank graduated from Florida State University and now lives in the Atlanta, Georgia area.

 Associate Professor of Business, The King's College

 Kimberly has nine years of experience in leading development and marketing teams at several national and global organizations working as a consultant for businesses and nonprofits.
 She has traveled and worked with clients throughout the U.S., South America, and Asia and started the European office of Cathedral Consulting Group, based in Amsterdam.
 Her research interests include mergers and acquisitions in the nonprofit sector, measuring impact n social enterprises, and identifying effective means of scaling enterprises.